analytixncs/analytix-docs/docs/informer/informer-basics.md

+## Security in Informer

+Security in Informer is handled using **Teams** and **Users**.

+The primary uses of the Team/User security is to be able to control which Reports and Datasets a user has access to and also what they can do with the Reports and Datasets that they have access to.

+Teams and Users by themselves are not that useful.
+It is when we add users to teams that we start to see the power of the security system in Informer.

+To start, let us look at the attributes of **Teams** and **Users** separately.

+### Users

+Users in Informer are created by the Naviga Ad system.
+To make this happen, log in to the Naviga Ad system and click on the Informer tile.
+This will open up Informer and if it is your first time in Informer, your user will automatically be created.

+### Teams

+A team is simple a container for a group of users.
+Many sites set up teams to mimic divisions within their company.

+When Informer is first set up for your site, a single team is created and all users automatically get assigned to this team.

-# Questions When Converting from v4 to v5
+## Questions When Converting from v4 to v5

-##  Informer 4 allows for input parameters to be set on the schedule
+###  Informer 4 allows for input parameters to be set on the schedule

 I am assuming this means setting some sort of filtering criteria for what will be emailed/exported for a job.